William Fargason

 there is a goal I can achieve, I need a story I play a role in

-but don’t write, a story that only makes sense in Azeroth.
+but don’t write, the story that only makes sense in Azeroth.

 Can I live forever here?
 Where will I go next without you